Home Financing: Is It Better to Use a Local or National Lender?

 With a smaller pool to conduct their business, local lenders will likely have fewer clients they’re juggling at one time—which can be great news for you!
 With more time and energy to focus on clients, you’ll likely see more communication and availability with a local lender.

 This only helps support the idea that you’ll find that personal aspect you’re looking for.

 They’re motivated to maintain their reputation.

-While national lenders are still interested in maintaining a stellar reputation, local lenders are smaller.
+While national lenders are also interested in maintaining a stellar reputation, local lenders are smaller.
 This means that one unhappy customer can create more damage to the name than it would for a national brand.

-They may help your offer stand out in a bidding war.
+Local lenders can help your offer stand out in a bidding war.

 The Wall Street Journal published an article stating that “agents want to work with buyers whose lenders know the local market and have a record of getting deals done.
 That reassures the listing agent and the seller that a sale will close.”

-In a seller’s market when offers are plentiful, buyers are looking for the highest offer, but they’re also looking for a deal that’s going to not only close but close quickly.
+In a seller’s market when offers are plentiful, sellers are looking for the highest offer, but they’re also looking for a deal that’s going to not only close but close quickly.
 This may be even more true in a military home buying/home selling market as we often operate with limited timelines.

 Cons of Using a Local Lender

 A local lender means that they are exactly that, local.
 And even though they can be incredibly accommodating and may even give you a number that you can use to reach them anytime, they typically function on normal business hours.
 So, if you’re interacting with them from afar, as military families often do when we PCS, their hours may not align with yours.